Wealden District: History

 The new district was named Wealden after the landscape and woodland.

+Local government reorganisation is being considered for the area.
+In July 2026, the government announced reforms across East Sussex which included abolishing Wealden district and creating an East Sussex unitary authority covering most of the county council's current area.
+In September 2026 these proposals were paused for further review.

 Governance

 Wealden District Council provides district-level services.
 County-level services are provided by East Sussex County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 In the parts of the district within the South Downs National Park, town planning is the responsibility of the South Downs National Park Authority.
 The district council appoints one of its councillors to serve on the 27-person National Park Authority.

 Political control

 The council has been under no overall control since the 2023 election, being led by a coalition of the Liberal Democrats and Greens.
 The two Labour councillors subsequently joined the coalition in November 2024.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: